lanreogunlade1998/README/readme.md

 # Demo on how to use Github
-## Learning is good and it should be progressive
+## Learning is good and it should be progressive.
+It requires commitment